Digital Nomad Packing List: All The Digital Nomad Gear You Need

 In my experience, those organizers are a poor fit with the digital nomad lifestyle.
 Their biggest flaw: They’re trying to make it easy to keep all of your electronics gear together.

-But most of them don’t fit your most important electronic companion when traveling: your outlet converter.
+But most of them don’t fit your most important electronic companion when traveling: your universal travel adaptor (aka outlet converter).

 Instead of an overly-specific travel case, these colorful cord wraps are a much better piece of digital nomad gear: